ruihong123/ruihong123.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ruihong Wang (王睿鸿).
-A Ph.D student at Purdue, co-advised by Prof. Walid Aref and Jianguo Wang.
-Before coming to Purdue, I got my master of science in computer engineering at Texas A&M University.
+A Ph.D Candidate at Purdue, co-advised by Prof. Walid Aref and Prof. Jianguo Wang.
+Before coming to Purdue, I got my master degree in computer engineering at Texas A&M University.

 A Boilermaker & An Aggie!

 Research
 =====
-My current research interests lie in database systems and distributed computing.
-I also have research experiences in machine learning as well as data mining.
+My research interests lie in cloud native databases and distributed computing.
+I also have research experiences in machine learning and data mining.

 Education
 =====